kreatolinux/src/man/kreastrap.8.md

 **kreastrap** [--buildType] [BUILDTYPE] [--arch] [ARCHITECTURE] [--useCacheIfPossible] [true/false]

 # DESCRIPTION
-Nyaastrap is a rootfs builder written in Nim.
+Kreastrap is a rootfs builder written in Nim.
 It is currently used for generating rootfs' for Kreato Linux.

-Nyaastrap has a simple config structure, and uses `kpkg` internal functions to work.
+Kreastrap has a simple config structure, and uses `kpkg` internal functions to work.

 For the config structure you can see kreastrap.conf(5)